sphinx-doc/sphinx/doc/extdev/appapi.rst

    .. versionchanged:: 0.5
       Added the support for keyword arguments giving visit functions.

+.. method:: Sphinx.add_enumerable_node(node, figtype, **kwds)

+   Register a Docutils node class as a numfig target.
+Sphinx treats the node as figure, table or code-block.
+And then the node is numbered automatically.

+   *figtype* should be one of ``figure``, ``table`` or ``code-block``.

+   Other keyword arguments are used for node visitor functions.
+See the :meth:`Sphinx.add_node` for details.

+   .. versionadded:: 1.4

 .. method:: Sphinx.add_directive(name, func, content, arguments, **options)
             Sphinx.add_directive(name, directiveclass)